vilemduha/blendercam/scripts/addons/docs/interface.md

 - **Axis Count** - how many axes will be used _(Default is 3, additional axes should be enabled in the Machine panel first)_
 - **Strategy** sets one of the milling strategies.

 Depending on which **Strategy** is selected, the options will differ.
-Below is a sampling of some common settings *(see the Strategy page for a full list of options for each Strategy)*:
+Below is a sampling of some common settings:
 - **Inverse Milling** - used if you want to mill a form directly from positive of the object.
 Does not work in exact mode.
 Only works for 3 axis strategies.
 - **Skin** - useful for roughing, leaves a layer on the surface for finishing
 - **Angle of Paths** - this rotates the parallel and cross strategies by the specified amount.
 Note that e.g. rotating by 90 changes the basic axis from X to Y